OSR will be assessing the extent to which the Censuses meet the professional standards set out in the statutory Code of Practice for Statistics.

 OSR response to NISRA Phase 1 report

 The OSR is assessing how the three UK census offices are ensuring the 2021 Censuses will serve the public.
-Its report ‘2021 Censuses in the UK – Preliminary findings’ with the accompanying letter to the census offices, published 4 October 2019, details the extent to which planning, engagement and development activities by NISRA, NRS and ONS are compliant with the Code of Practice for Statistics.
+Its report ‘2021 Censuses in the UK – Preliminary findings' (PDF 0.3MB) with the accompanying letter (PDF 40KB) to the Census offices, published 4 October 2019, details the extent to which planning, engagement and development activities by NISRA, NRS and ONS are compliant with the Code of Practice for Statistics.
 Furthermore, the report makes recommendations on what each census office needs to do to maintain National Statistics accreditation for its census outputs.

 NISRA is thankful to census data users who have engaged with OSR as part of its assessment to date.
 It welcomes the scrutiny and feedback, and would like to thanks OSR for its fair and constructive findings.
-NISRA will work with NRS and ONS to address the findings as part of ongoing planning and development for the 2021 Censuses.
+NISRA will work with NRS and ONS to address the findings as part of ongoing planning and development for Census 2021.